CamKeys-Git/PythonProjects/README.md

 # PythonProjects

-## Exercises, toy problems and other small projects with Python
+## Some exercises, toy problems and other small projects with Python